Metabolism-Boosting Tips for Thyroid Patientsby Mary Shomon Patient Advocate

 Chemical components of spicy foods are known metabolism boosters.
-Capsaicin (the chemical that gives hot sauce, chili, and chile peppers their heat), as well as dihydrocapsiate (DCT), found in hot peppers, all can boost your metabolism.
+Capsaicin (the chemical that gives hot sauce and chili peppers their heat), as well as dihydrocapsiate (DCT), found in hot peppers, all can boost your metabolism.

-To burn energy, your body needs enough water, typically, at least 48 ounces a day.
+To burn energy, your body needs adequate water.
 One study in The Journal of Clinical Endocrinology and Metabolism reported that metabolic rates increased 30 percent for an hour after drinking just two glasses of water.
 Drinking cold water burns more energy, and increases RMR by 50 calories a day.
 Also consider drinking before you eat.
 One study found that overweight adults who drank 16 ounces of water before meals lost 44 percent more weight.

 Cut back on alcohol